-- The Course Designer in conjunction with the Technical Delegate must ensure that the following are present during the Cross Country phase: - 1.
+- The Course Designer must be approved by EA and have appropriate qualifications. - The Course Designer must be present during the Cross Country test. - The Course Designer is responsible for the layout, measurement, preparation and marking of the route for the Cross Country and for the design, construction and marking of the obstacles on Cross Country - The Course Designer in conjunction with the Technical Delegate must ensure that the following are present during the Cross Country phase: - 1.
 Chief Cross-Country Judge, who may be the Organiser, to supervise the jump judges, timekeepers and scorers. - 2.
 A Cross-Country Controller to control the dispatch of athletes on the cross country and to take appropriate action in the event of an accident to a rider, horse or obstacle.